 Visiting Day, one of the four books that Deckard read, tells the story of a young girl living with her grandmother as she excitedly prepares to visit her father in prison.
 The story, written by author Jacqueline Woodson, who’s been awarded the Caldecott Medal, National Book Award, Coretta Scott King Award and other awards for her literature, pushes back against the notion that parents who are incarcerated don’t remain active within their children’s lives.

 “I want her to develop the love for books and not technology,” said Deckard of why she brought her daughter to the event.
 “The book scene has been taken away.”
-Her daughter is enrolled in Berkeley’s YMCA Early Head Start program and is a member of a Bay Area branch of Imagination Library, a free book program and literacy initiative founded by Dolly Parton in 1995.
+Her daughter is enrolled in Berkeley’s YMCA Early Head Start program and is a member of a Bay Area branch of Imagination Library called The Berkeley Baby Book Project, a free book program and literacy initiative founded by Dolly Parton in 1995.
 Deckard remembers the lack of diversity among the books available within the club and decided to give the director some feedback; the director, she said, then made adjustments.

 Gatewood says that underrepresentation and cultural appropriation make it hard for children of color to identify with characters and narratives within literature.
 He defines cultural appropriation as, “Someone telling someone else’s story or telling a story that isn’t their own and profiting from it.”